HyperJump-DeFi/hyperjump-api-ftm/README.md

 ## [`/tickers`](https://api.streetswap.vip/tickers)

-Returns data for the top ~1000 Thugswap pairs, sorted by reserves.
+Returns data for the top ~1000 Hyperswap pairs, sorted by reserves.
 Results are edge cached for 1 minute.

 ### Request